-When buying new glasses, you probably want a pair with the thinnest lenses possible.
-Of course, if you have a medium or strong prescription you know that your lens will need to accommodate your prescription requirements.
-But don’t let the technical information puzzle you – we can quickly demystify the lens purchasing process to help you get the thinnest lenses for your frames!
+When buying new prescription glasses, you are going to want a pair with the thinnest lenses possible.
+If you have a medium or strong prescription, your lenses will need to accommodate your prescription requirements.
+But don’t let the technical information puzzle you – we can quickly demystify the lens purchasing process to help you get the best lenses for your frames!

 When buying glasses, there are three primary factors that affect your overall lens thickness:

-Now that you understand how your lens thickness is determined, let’s check out the lens index options at Zenni:
+Now that you understand how your lens thickness is determined, let’s check out the lens index options at Zenni from thickest to thinnest:

 1.50 Standard Index

-This is our most basic lens type (it’s free!) that is ideal for low prescriptions generally ranging from +1.00 to -2.00.
+This is our most basic lens type.
+It’s ideal for low prescriptions in the range of +1.00/-2.75 or below.
 If you have an extremely mild prescription, the standard index option will deliver the thinnest frame.

-However, this lens index only features 85-90% UV protection in a clear lens.
-For 100% UV protection you will have to select a higher lens index, or a more advanced lens (such as a Blokz™ blue blocker lens).
+Keep in mind that that this lens index only features 85%-90% UV protection in a clear lens.
+For 100% UV protection, you’ll want to select a higher lens index or a more advanced lens (such as our Blokz™ blue blocker lenses).

-Polycarbonate lenses are significantly more affordable than Trivex, and are only moderately heavier.
+Polycarbonate 1.59 lenses also feature great impact resistance and work best if your prescription is +3.00/-4.75 or above.
+Polycarbonate lenses are more affordable than Trivex, and are only moderately heavier.
 However, the clarity in polycarbonate lenses is slightly less than Trivex, and they tend to scratch more easily.
-In terms of thinness, this lens index is comparable to 1.53 Trivex impact- resistant, and thinner than 1.50 lenses.
-The price for 1.59 polycarbonate impact-resistant lenses is $9.
+In terms of thinness, this lens index is thinner than 1.50 lenses.

 1.61 High Index

-When you have a medium or strong prescription you need a higher index lens to keep your lenses thin.
-“High index” lenses come in indices of 1.61, 1.67, and 1.74.
+When you have a medium or strong prescription, you need a high-index lens to keep your lenses thin.
+High-index lenses have good optical clarity, 100% UV protection, and excellent durability.
+They currently come in indices of 1.61, 1.67, and 1.74.
 All three lenses are made with similar materials, so the choice of index comes down to your prescription strength.
-High-index lenses have good optical clarity, 100% UV protection, and excellent durability.
-Zenni is able to offer these lenses for incredible prices, whereas they can cost hundreds at traditional retailers.

-A 1.61 high-index lens is best for farsighted prescriptions ranging between +3.00 and +2.00 and nearsighted prescriptions ranging from -6.00 to -4.00.
+- A 1.61 high-index lens is best for +5.00/-7.00 or above.
 It can even be a good choice for people with low prescriptions who want the additional lens benefits mentioned above.
-The price for 1.61 high-index lenses is $19.95.